 [This is a multi-part series.]

-While it is understandable why someone may choose to write a bibliomemoir despite the challenges, as described in Part 1, it is not so clear why one should be read.
+While it is understandable why someone may choose to write a bibliomemoir despite the challenges described in Part 1, it is not so clear why one should be read.
 There is definitely merit in the argument that it is better to do one’s own close reading and form thoughts, ideas, opinions about the books one reads and loves.
-So, one of the main objectives, with this multi-part series, is to explore the possible benefits of reading bibliomemoirs — beyond a shared pleasure with the author in particular books.
+So one of the main objectives, with this multi-part series, is to explore the possible benefits of reading bibliomemoirs — beyond a pleasure shared with the author for particular books.
 Parts 2-5 include micro-reviews of a sampling of bibliomemoirs.
 Part 6 is an overall summation of the pros and cons of reading this genre.

 A. The Objective-driven Bibliomemoir:

 Books in this category are focused on reading and exploring particular book(s) or author(s) by design, sharing how-to-read and how-to-live approaches, etc. Often, there is a time constraint for the reading projects.